headshed-dev/headshed-dev.github.io/src/pages/uploadz/fabric.md

 # Getting Started with Fabric

-This section will detail the steps I took to set up and run Fabric, including checking for the pipx installation using the which pipx command... (text continues)
+I'm using Linux, Ubuntu 22.04 running in WSL which will work similarly on other Linux distributions but you would need to modify package installations to suit for your package manager of choice.
+[Instructions](https://github.com/danielmiessler/fabric?tab=readme-ov-file#setting-up-the-fabric-commands) for Mac use `brew`.

-first, I ran `which pipx` to see if I had it installed on my system
+I ran `which pipx` to see if I had it installed on my system

 ```bash
 fabric on  main is 📦 v1.2.0 via 🐍 v3.10.12